pibooth/pibooth/docs/config.rst

     # Alignments used for footer texts: 'left', 'center' or 'right' (list of quoted names accepted)
     text_alignments = center

-    # Overlay path (PNG file) with same aspect ratio than final picture (list of path accepted)
+    # Overlay path (PNG file) with same aspect ratio than final picture (list of paths accepted)
     overlays =

-    # Background RGB color or image path (list of tuple or path accepted)
+    # Background RGB color or image path (list of tuples or paths accepted)
     backgrounds = (255, 255, 255)

     [CAMERA]